caio-2k/login-page-vue3/README.md

 - Fresh use of Composition API
 - 2 routes (login and forgot password) w/ Vue Router
-- Input field validation with VeeValidate (email and password) and Yup
+- Input field validation with VeeValidate (email and password)
 - CSS styling with Tailwind CSS

 Any PR is welcome!